Professor Stephen Small joined us for an author evening on 14 May 2018 to discuss his latest book from Amrit Publishers.

 Watch the video of the event below, and read more about the book underneath.
 Buy the book here.

-Brief summary of 20 Questions and Answers on Black Europe, by Stephen Small, Professor of African American Studies at University of California, Berkeley.[Official publication date is January, 2018]
+Brief summary of 20 Questions and Answers on Black Europe, by Stephen Small, Professor of African American Studies at University of California, Berkeley from the author.

 Most books and journal articles on Black people in Europe focus primarily on nation-specific studies, and primarily on what I call the usual suspects – the UK, France, Netherlands, maybe Germany.
 They highlight what is unique and specific to each nation – what I call the distinct differences across nations.
 In this book, I challenge the nation-specific approach, opting instead to focus on what is common to the Black experience in nations across Europe.
 In this way, I highlight what I call the striking similarities in our experiences.
 These experiences include an ambiguous hyper-visibility, an entrenched vulnerability and irrepressible resistance and resilience.
 They also include institutional racism, and direct and palpable legacies of colonialism and imperialism.
 I argue that Black people in Europe have contributed massively to the political, economic and social development of Europe, and that Europe is more democratic, more humane than would have been without our presence.
 I argue that Black social mobilization and organizations (including Black faith communities) exist because mainstream European institutions have failed to provide full citizenship and equal opportunities to Black people.
 And I argue that Black social mobilization, community actions and Black and multi-racial organizations will continue to exist and will be the main reason any that racial inequality and injustice will continue to be challenged in Europe.